-A campus-led survey showed that 14 percent of students who dropped out in fall 2014, did so because of financial reasons.
-Likewise, 54 percent of Clark students are low income.
-A scholarship endowment brings financial stability to students who might otherwise drop out or not pursue college.
+A campus-led survey showed that 14 percent of students who dropped out in fall 2014 did so because of financial reasons.
+Likewise, 41 percent of Clark students in 2017 are low income.
+A scholarship endowment brings financial stability to students who might otherwise leave or not pursue college.
 After they graduate, these individuals are more likely to stay in Southwest Washington and become business owners, employees, volunteers and community leaders.
-In 2013-14, more than $1.8 million was awarded to about 800 students through state, community and Clark College Foundation scholarships.
-The scholarships benefit six percent of Clark’s full-time and part-time students who are taking for-credit courses.
+In 2017-2018, nearly $2 million in scholarships, awards and financial support was awarded to students through Clark College and Clark College Foundation.

-- Interest earned on the endowment would provide $400,000 in additional funding for 70 more students.
+- Earnings on the endowment provide more than $300,000 funding for students.

-- The fund will reduce student debt and increase access to education.
+- The fund helps reduce student debt and increases access to education.

 Advanced manufacturing is one of the fastest growing industries in Portland Metro and Southwest Washington.
 Occupational fields within advanced manufacturing are composites, industrial maintenance, machining, mechatronics and welding.
 Manufacturing businesses say the shortage of skilled workers is hampering their ability to be competitive in the marketplace.
 That skills gap is expected to widen over the next decade unless bold action is taken to train new and existing employees.
 All of Clark’s manufacturing programs are at capacity.
-Clark envisions a 30-square-foot facility—called a maker center – and a mobile lab that goes to rural schools and rural manufacturers to provide training on site.
+Starting with a 30,000-square-foot facility at Clark College at Boschma Farms in Ridgefield, we will build the most advanced instruction in the region.
+Also, we envision a mobile lab that goes to rural schools and rural manufacturers to provide training on site.